Ryanair: 1992–2009

 Ryanair's CEO, Michael O'Leary, stated in April 2007 that Ryanair planned to launch a new long-haul airline around 2009.
-The new airline would be separate from Ryanair and operate under different branding.
-It would offer both low costs with fares starting at €10.00 and a business class service which would be much more expensive, intended to rival airlines like Virgin Atlantic.
+The new airline would be separate from Ryanair and operate under a different brand.
+It would offer both low costs with fares starting at €10.00 and a business class service which would be much more expensive, intended to rival airlines such as Virgin Atlantic.
 The new airline would operate from Ryanair's existing bases in Europe to approximately six new bases in the United States.
-The new American bases will not be main bases such as New York's JFK airport, but smaller airports located outside major cities.
-Since the Boeing 787 was sold out of production until at least 2012, and the Airbus A350 XWB will not enter service until 2014, this has contributed to a delay in the airline's launch.
-It is said that the name of the new airline will be RyanAtlantic and it will sell tickets through the Ryanair website under an alliance agreement.
-In February 2010, O'Leary said the launch would be delayed until 2014, at the earliest, because of the shortage of suitable, cheap aircraft.
+The new American bases will not be main bases such as New York's JFK airport, but smaller airports located outside major cities to save operating costs and increase efficiency.
+Since the Boeing 787 was sold out of production until at least 2012, and the Airbus A350 XWB will not enter service until 2014, this contributed to a delay in the airline's launch.
+It was said that the name of the new airline would be RyanAtlantic and it would sell tickets through the Ryanair website under an alliance agreement.
+In February 2010, O'Leary said the launch would be delayed until 2014, at the earliest, because of the shortage of suitable and cheap aircraft.